sjwaight/fleet-ad-demo-app/readme.md

 - The Bicep deployment is targeted at the Azure Subscription level so the user running the deployment must have permissions to create resource groups in addition to AKS clusters and Azure Kubernetes Fleet Manager resources.

+- The deployment creates an Entra ID role assignment, so the user running the deployment must have sufficient permissions to assign roles.

 - Azure Kubernetes Fleet Manager requires your user to hold the `Azure Kubernetes Fleet Manager RBAC Cluster Admin` role in order to interact with the Fleet Manager hub cluster.

 Deployment takes ~ 30 minutes depending on the number of clusters you are deploying.
 If you hit an error your can fix it and then re-run the deployment command.
 The Bicep deployment will only create resources that do not already exist.